Jiramew/jiramew.github.com/_posts/2013-10-29-compose-songs-by-figure.md

 ---
 layout: post
-title: "Apple Special Event October 22"
+title: "Compose Songs By Figure"
 description: ""
 category:
-tags: [Apple]
+tags: [Music]
 ---

 This post will show you how to compose little songs by [Figure](https://itunes.apple.com/us/app/figure/)